jarvis-gik/racejournal/README.md

 # Race Journal
-An application for finding bike races and recording race reports.
+An  amazing application for finding bike races and recording race reports.

 To run:
 mvn jetty:run